 All three of the BASIC interrupts (ONPORT, ONPORT#, and ONTIME) can be armed concurrently.
-The ONTIME interrupt has the highest priority, this means that if an ONPORT or ONPORT# interrupt service subroutine is being executed when an ONTIME interrupt occurs, the ONTIME interrupt will be immediately executed.
+The ONTIME interrupt has the highest priority, this means that if an ONPORT or ONPORT# interrupt service subroutine is being executed when an ONTIME interrupt occurs, the ONTIME interrupt is immediately executed.
 When the ONTIME interrupt service subroutine RETI instruction is executed, control is passed back to the ONPORT service subroutine.

-If the ONTIME interrupt is being executed, it will run until it's RETI instruction is encountered.
+If the ONTIME interrupt is being executed, it runs until it's RETI instruction is encountered.
 The ONPORT interrupts cannot supersede the ONTIME interrupt.

-The ONPORT and ONPORT# interrupts share equal priority, this means that if one of the interrupt service subroutines is being executed and the other interrupt occurs, the second interrupt service subroutine will not be executed until the active interrupt service subroutine's RETI statement is encountered.
-If both the ONPORT and ONPORT# interrupts occur simultaneously, the ONPORT interrupt will take priority over the ONPORT# interrupt.
+The ONPORT and ONPORT# interrupts share equal priority.
+This means that if one of the interrupt service subroutines is being executed and the other interrupt occurs, the second interrupt service subroutine is not executed until the active interrupt service subroutine's RETI statement is encountered.
+If both the ONPORT and ONPORT# interrupts occur simultaneously, the ONPORT interrupt takes priority over the ONPORT# interrupt.